Skip to content

 Proceed On: pass, dispatcher_return

-By default, the next program in the chain will only be executed if a given program returns pass (see proceed-on field in the bpfman get output above).
-If the next program in the chain should be called even if a different value is returned, then the program can be loaded with those additional return values using the proceed-on parameter (see bpfman load image xdp --help for list of valid values):
+By default, the next program in the chain will only be executed if a given program returns pass (see proceed-on field in the bpfman get link output above).
+If the next program in the chain should be called even if a different value is returned, then the program can be loaded with those additional return values using the proceed-on parameter (see bpfman load attach xdp --help for list of valid values):

 Bpfman State